malexanderlim/recipe-to-cart/rules.md

 6.  **Edit Verification:**
     *   **Problem:** Applying code edits, especially in structured files like `package.json` or configuration files, can inadvertently remove or modify unrelated but necessary lines if the edit context is imprecise.
     *   **Rule:** Before finalizing *any* code edit, mentally (or using diff tools) verify the *exact* changes being made.
 Pay special attention when modifying lists (like dependencies, routes, imports) or configuration blocks to ensure only the intended additions, deletions, or modifications are occurring, and that essential existing items are not accidentally removed.
+    *   **Rule Addendum:** When removing or refactoring a function, explicitly search the codebase for all locations where that function was called and ensure those call sites are also removed or updated appropriately to prevent `ReferenceError`s or logic errors.
     *   **Verification:** Review the diff provided after an edit is applied.
-If essential code (e.g., required dependencies like `express` in `package.json`) was unexpectedly removed, immediately point out the error and apply a corrective edit.
+If essential code (e.g., required dependencies like `express` in `package.json`, necessary function calls) was unexpectedly removed or left dangling, immediately point out the error and apply a corrective edit.

 7.  **Variable Scope, Shadowing, and Declaration Order:**
     *   **Problem:** Accidentally re-declaring a variable within an inner scope (shadowing) or accessing `const`/`let` variables before their declaration (Temporal Dead Zone - TDZ) can lead to ReferenceErrors or unexpected behavior.
 This also applies to making up variable names that don't exist in the intended scope.